We believe in the transformative power of dance to inspire positive change in our community and beyond.

 Juliann McAloon started her dance training in Cornwall, NY at Dance Design School.
 While at Dance Design she completed her Royal Academy of Dance Exams and earned her Solo Seal award in Toronto, Canada.
 Juliann has attended many ballet summer intensives such as The Rock School, Boston Ballet, and New York State Summer School of the Arts on scholarships.
 She earned a Bachelor’s of Science in Ballet and an Outside Field in Exercise Science at Indiana University.
 While at the university, she trained under Violette Verdy and Michael Vernon.
 She was also given the opportunity to be coached one on one by world renowned dancers and artists such as Cynthia Gregory, Victoria Simon, Helen Starr, and Mimi Paul.
 Juliann has danced a variety of lead roles in ballets ranging from Twyla Tharp’s Sweet Fields and Agnes de Milles Rodeo, to Balanchine’s Serenade, Valse Fantasie, Four Temperaments, Raymonda Variations, and Who Cares?.
 Juliann danced with Sarasota Ballet from 2010-2012 before moving to Dallas to dance for ACB.
 Juliann was a principal dancer for ACB for eight seasons and retired in 2020.

-First Steps Faculty
+Pre-Pro and First Steps Faculty

 • Michele Gifford